FirespriteLtd/website/site/content/careers/_index.md

   show: true
   title: We create next generation experiences
   body: >-
-    Founded in 2012 by a management team with over 100 years of experience in art, business, design and tech, Firesprite has grown to over 130 developers creating amazing experiences on bleeding edge hardware.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines, Firesprite has grown to over 130 developers creating amazing experiences on bleeding edge hardware.
 team:
   show: false
   title: The Team